appsmithorg/appsmith-docs/website/docs/getting-started/setup/instance-configuration/custom-mongodb-redis.md

 sidebar_position: 3
 toc_max_heading_level: 4
 ---
-# Custom MongoDB & Redis
+# External MongoDB and Redis

 Appsmith runs embedded instances of MongoDB and Redis.
 It uses MongoDB and Redis for data storage and session management.
 You can also switch to external instances.
 Using external instances makes the Appsmith container stateless, enabling better performance and scalability.
 Follow the steps on this page to set up external MongoDB and Redis for Appsmith.